jayanthkoushik/alphanet/paper/sections/appendix/perclsdels.md

 ![Change in per-class test accuracy on ImageNet‑LT after AlphaNet training with cRT baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_imagenetlt_crt){#fig:rhos_cls_deltas_imagenetlt_crt}

 \clearpage

 ![Change in per-class test accuracy on ImageNet‑LT after AlphaNet training with LWS baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_imagenetlt_lws){#fig:rhos_cls_deltas_imagenetlt_lws}

 \clearpage

 ![Change in per-class test accuracy on ImageNet‑LT after AlphaNet training with RIDE baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_imagenetlt_ride){#fig:rhos_cls_deltas_imagenetlt_ride}

 \clearpage

 ![Change in per-class test accuracy on Places‑LT after AlphaNet training with cRT baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_placeslt_crt){#fig:rhos_cls_deltas_placeslt_crt}

 \clearpage

 ![Change in per-class test accuracy on Places‑LT after AlphaNet training with LWS baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_placeslt_lws){#fig:rhos_cls_deltas_placeslt_lws}

 \clearpage

 ![Change in per-class test accuracy on CIFAR‑100‑LT after AlphaNet training with RIDE baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_cifarlt_ride){#fig:rhos_cls_deltas_cifarlt_ride}

 \clearpage

 ![Change in per-class test accuracy on CIFAR‑100‑LT after AlphaNet training with LTR baseline.
-Each bar shows the change the change in accuracy after AlphaNet training for one class.
+Each bar shows the change the change in accuracy for one class.
 The solid lines in each split show the average per-class change for the split, and the dotted line shows the overall average per-class change.](figures/appendix/rhos_cls_deltas_cifarlt_ltr){#fig:rhos_cls_deltas_cifarlt_ltr}

 \clearpage